Numerical Studies on the Radio Afterglows in TDE: Bow Shock: Introduction

-Current theoretical studies of the BS in TDEs mainly rely on analytical models \citep{mou2021b, mou2022, zhuang2025}, which often simplify the problem and overlook complex hydrodynamic processes.
-The post-shock fluid experiences complicated evolution, and the magnetic field strength vary significantly in the downstream.
-Additionally, the BS is not spherically symmetric, so its emission spectrum depends on the viewing angle.
-These complexities limit the accuracy of analytical or simplified approaches.
-Thus, hydrodynamic simulations incorporating cosmic ray electron (CRe) components are essential for understanding the radio spectra in this scenario.
+Current theoretical studies of the bow shock in TDEs mainly rely on analytical models \citep{mou2021b, mou2022, zhuang2025}, which often simplify the problem and overlook complex hydrodynamic processes. {The post-shock flow in a bow shock is intrinsically non-uniform.
+Owing to the curved shock geometry and the subsequent expansion of the shocked outflow around the cloud, both the ram pressure and the magnetic field strength vary significantly throughout the downstream.
+Consequently, the downstream magnetic field and CRe distribution are highly inhomogeneous.
+Moreover, the bow shock is not spherically symmetric, so the synchrotron emission is inherently anisotropic and depends on the viewing angle.
+These complexities make an analytical treatment of the synchrotron emission challenging and motivate our numerical approach. } Thus, hydrodynamic simulations incorporating cosmic ray electron (CRe) components are essential for understanding the radio spectra in this scenario. {This work is a companion to \citet{mou2025}, in which we reported the corresponding simulation results for the forward shock.
+Here we mainly focus on the bow shock.
+We find that the two kinds of shocks produce distinctly different radio signatures, including both peak frequencies and light curve behaviors, and we also present the spectral shape when both shocks coexist. }

 We introduce the physics related to the models and the settings of the simulations in Section 2 and 3, respectively.
 Results and discussions are shown in Section 4 and we give a brief summary in Section 5.